stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/cellmerge/_index.md

 ---
+title: Aspose::Words::Tables::CellMerge enum
-title: CellMerge
+linktitle: CellMerge
 second_title: Aspose.Words for C++ API Reference
-description: Specifies how a cell in a table is merged with other cells.
+description: Aspose::Words::Tables::CellMerge enum.
+Specifies how a cell in a table is merged with other cells in C++.
 type: docs
 weight: 131
 url: /cpp/aspose.words.tables/cellmerge/